ThunderID/HR_WEB/README.md

 9. Login Using email : hr@thunderid.com, password : admin

 ## What's New?
+1. There is new function.
+Please run composer update and import databases (please check your mail)
-1. There is new package (finger).
+2. There is new package (finger).
 Please run composer update first!
 Update for enroll and sync finger see below
-2. Cause of restructure table, please report if there are issue or malfunction.
+3. Cause of restructure table, please report if there are issue or malfunction.
 Also use import database in archive so should not wait to longer for seed.
-3. Add new controller for authentication setting
+4. Add new controller for authentication setting
-4. Updating table structure, see archives/erd ii, changing version of package work and chauth to 1.2.2
+5. Updating table structure, see archives/erd ii, changing version of package work and chauth to 1.2.2
-5. Running HR WEB in 2 port, first port (primary port), second port (8400 for api)
+6. Running HR WEB in 2 port, first port (primary port), second port (8400 for api)
-6. Please check app/Http/routes.api.php for test api, for test api running in primary port
+7. Please check app/Http/routes.api.php for test api, for test api running in primary port

 ## 	API For Foreign Ware
 ### Enroll for fp